The Wolves of Mercy Falls: Shiver

 Shiver begins against the backdrop of winter, with the character of Grace Brisbane at age 11, who has been pulled from her backyard tire swing by a pack of wolves.
 Saved from their attack by a yellow-eyed wolf, the 6 years following consist of Grace routinely watching the edge of the woods behind her house in search of her saviour – he returns her gaze every winter.
-The perspective of the novel alternates between Grace and the yellow-eyed werewolf, Samuel K. “Sam” Roth, who only transforms over the duration of winter.
+The perspective of the novel alternates between Grace and the yellow-eyed werewolf, Samuel K. "Sam" Roth, who only transforms over the duration of winter and spends his summers working at a local bookstore.
+He is afraid that his days as a human are numbered, and every transformation could be his last.

 The death of Jack Culpeper, a student at Grace's school, spreads terror throughout the small community of Mercy Falls, as it is suspected that he has been killed by the wolves.
 This leads to the decision to hunt them, with Grace's attempt to deter the shooters resulting in her discovery of Sam, except now in human form.
 Having been shot, he had unwillingly transformed into his human state, recognisable to Grace only from his eyes.

 Sam is taken to the hospital by Grace, receiving surgery to remove the bullet.
-As the two are finally left alone in the recovery unit, Sam awakens from the anaesthetic much earlier than anticipated, eventually recognising Grace.
-Sam explains to her that his healing abilities are a side-effect of being a werewolf, prompting them to escape, before the doctors discover him awake and with no visible wound.
+As the two are finally left alone in the recovery unit, Sam awakens from the anaesthetic much earlier than anticipated and recognises Grace.
+Sam explains to her that his healing abilities are a side-effect of being a werewolf, prompting them to escape before the doctors discover him awake and with no visible wound.

 Grace invites Sam to stay at her house following these events, who reluctantly agrees to sleep in her room, as they decide to hide his presence from her parents.
 Back at school, Grace's close friend Olivia Marx reveals that a wolf had been sighted outside the school the day prior.
 Its description matches that of the suspected newly transformed werewolf, Jack Culpeper.

-Sam attempts to convince Grace that she must also be a werewolf, after having been attacked by the wolves as a child.
+Sam attempts to convince Grace that she must also be a werewolf after having been attacked by the wolves as a child, despite never transforming.
 At school, Isabel Culpeper tells Grace that she has seen her brother alive in the woods.
 Jack had told her that Grace could explain how he was alive, but to protect the pack, Grace lies and implies Isabel has gone mad.